Nimisoere/PaymentComponent/README.md

 # PaymentComponent

-### Design Exercise

-####You are to design a payment form
-- The payment form will have a switcher to change between bank payment and card payment.
-- Both payment views should be designed.
-- When the pay button is clicked, it should transition to successful payment.
-- You can use whatever technologies you choose.

 ### Design Rationale

 **Scalable:** The form has been designed to be scalable and configurable. *i.e. Accommodating as many options as possible, with room for various price rules*